JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 Shiny comes with a variety of inputs ranging from buttons to text fields; these inputs send data from the client to the R server.
-Custom inputs are in fact, no different than from shiny's out-of-the-box inputs, they work in the same way and are built on the same system.
+Custom inputs are in fact, no different than from Shiny's out-of-the-box inputs, they work in the same way and are built on the same system.

 To explain and demonstrate how to build such a custom input, we shall build a switch input which is essentially a fancy-looking checkbox that can be toggled on and off.

-Custom shiny inputs very much resemble shiny outputs though they consist of a single R function (e.g.: `selectInput`) which generates the HTML and attaches necessary dependencies.
+Custom Shiny inputs very much resemble Shiny outputs though they consist of a single R function (e.g.: `selectInput`) which generates the HTML and attaches necessary dependencies.
 When run from the R console, such functions will reveal the HTML they generate.

 ```r
 shiny::textInput("theId", "The label")